Project Management

 Activities in Stage C are based around planning and preparation for FIH trial and subsequent Phase 1b trials that are designed to include target population individuals, in order to provide the data needed to support preparation and conduct of Phase 2 studies.

 Community Engagement planning is a significant strategic process designed to build long-term relationships and working collaborations with the people most affected by TB disease.
 Community engagement initiatives should be planned and implemented at all clinical sites where the studies will be conducted in preparation for the future studies and these initiatives will be ongoing through the entire development programme.
 They should include consultation over study design and dissemination of results to trial participants and the broader community.
 The communication of expected and unexpected outcomes is a significant part of this activity as well as general education about TB and vaccines.
-A relevant reference is the Good Participatory Guidelines for TB Vaccines.

 First in Human (FIH) Phase 1 study design should be double-blind, randomised, controlled and dose-escalating to evaluate safety and immunogenicity of the investigational vaccine in a limited number of healthy, BCG naïve and, potentially, BCG vaccinated adults with no evidence of exposure to TB.
 Subsequent Phase1b studies will be designed and conducted in the target population in TB-endemic areas.
 At this stage the design of Ph1 and the CDP could be presented to NRA at a scientific advisory meeting, for more information refer to function ‘Regulatory’.